LinkedIn Lead Generation Strategies That Actually Work

 For more information on LinkedIn ads vs. LinkedIn outreach, read this article.

-Since subscribers get notified every time you publish, it’s a great way to boost visibility and maintain a loyal readership.
+Subscribers get notified every time you publish; So, it’s a great way to boost visibility and maintain a loyal readership.

-To get better results, include relevant keywords, focus on addressing potential clients’ pain points, and offer advice that can help them solve their pain points.
+To get better results, you should include relevant keywords, focus on addressing pain points, and offer advice that can help them solve their bleeding neck problem.

 Posts that include images, videos, and stats tend to get higher engagement.